Strolling Thunder Is Back – and Virtual!

 Use the following sample op-ed to raise awareness of Early Head Start through the media.
 Be sure to personalize the text and make it relevant to your community in order to help policymakers Think Babies!

 Each and every baby born in [STATE] represents infinite potential.
 In the first three years, a child’s brain grows faster than at any later point in life, forming more than a million connections each second that lay the foundation for all later development and learning.
-But the story of babies in our state is unfortunately one of potential limited.
+But especially after COVID, the story of babies in our state is unfortunately one of potential limited.
 Babies are more likely to be poor than any other age group, living in families without enough income to meet basic needs.
 Food insecurity, unstable housing, or environmental chaos and violence pervade their lives, creating chronic and unrelenting stress that undermines development.

 The stress of poverty can last a lifetime.
 Children who start out in poverty are more likely to fall behind in their language development, lag behind in later reading proficiency, and experience learning disabilities and developmental delays.
 As adults, they are more likely to have reduced earnings capacity and hours worked, and increased likelihood of obesity and other poor health outcomes as adults.